Astronomy

 2023, October 21 - Observe the Moon Night

-On Saturday, October 21, the Foothill Observatory will be open from 6:45 pm to 10 pm as the Foothill Astronomy Department and the Peninsula Astronomical Society join in with NASA's Observe the Moon Night.
+On Saturday, October 21, the Foothill Observatory opened from 6:45 pm to 10 pm as the Foothill Astronomy Department and the Peninsula Astronomical Society joined in with NASA's Observe the Moon Night.

 2023,October 11 - Silicon Valley Astronomy Lecture Series talk by Dr. Robert Jedicke

-On October 11, at 7pm, in person at Foothill College Smithwick Theater, Dr. Robert Jedicke from the University of Hawaii's Institute for Astronomy will give a free, illustrated, non-technical lecture titled "The Peril and Profit of Near-Earth Objects"
+On October 11, at 7pm, in person at Foothill College Smithwick Theater, Dr. Robert Jedicke from the University of Hawaii's Institute for Astronomy gave a free, illustrated, non-technical lecture titled "The Peril and Profit of Near-Earth Objects"

 This event was held live at Smithwick Theater on the Foothill College campus, and is now posted at Youtube.